Stages, prioritization and time

 For example, Beneficial tasks can not mix with Essential tasks regardless of values chosen for remaining PRICE components.
 In essence, Category provides a way to manage high level goals within the backlog.

-- Reach: a level of reach this task would have relative to the user base or target audience.
+- Reach: level of reach this task would have relative to the user base or target audience.

 - Impact: level of significant change this task would bring to increase satisfaction.